Getting Ready For Baby’s First Day Of Daycare

 -Pop In Now and Then

-It’s a good idea to see how the daycare operates outside of pick up and drop off time.
-Bring in lunch or stop by for story time sometimes to see how everything is going.
+It’s a good idea to see how the daycare operates outside of pick-up and drop-off times.
+Bring in lunch or stop by for storytime sometimes to see how everything is going.
 A daycare shouldn’t have anything to hide, so if for some reason they do not allow this, that might be a good sign to look elsewhere for your childcare services.